Scutum from Dura-Europos: Structure

 The scutum is a rectangular arched shield that measures 105.5 by 41 cm and is mainly made of wood.
 It was found broken up into thirteen parts.
 It is made from strips of wood that are 30 to 80 mm wide and 1.5 to 2 mm thick.
 They are put together in three layers, so that the total thickness of the wood layer is 4.5 to 6 mm.
 In the center of the shield is a hole that was probably cut in the wood after the board was made, the umbo (central boss) is missing.
-The shield hump that was once there is missing.
 The back of the shield was provided with reinforcing strips of wood, but they weren't found.
 There appears to have been a red covering of skin on the back.
 It is mentioned in the preliminary report of the excavation, but later was lost.
 The surface of the front was covered with fabric and then with skin or parchment, with a painting on it.
 There are several decorative ribbons around the central hole.
 Decorations include an eagle with a laurel wreath, winged Victories, and a lion.

 The shield has been heavily restored several times.
 The main aim of these earlier restorations was to preserve the paintings, while the restorers did not care about the construction of the shield.
 Many technical details can only be traced today using old descriptions.
 The shield is now more rounded than in its original state.